Xtremilicious/projectlearn-project-based-learning/README.md

 - Build the Game of Life using Python
 - Intro to Blockchain with Python

+## JavaScript:
+- Intro to JavaScript on the server, and APIs
+- Designing Animated Book Store with JavaScript, jQuery and CSS
+- Build a simple URL Shortener with JavaScript
+- Build a Todo List App with JavaScript
+- Creating JavaScript Animations with Anime.js
+- Build a Simple Gantt Chart with JavaScript

 ## Node.js:
 - Build a Simple AI Chatbot using Speech API
 - A BitTorrent Client in Node.js